 Reimagining America’s Role and Ambitions in a New Middle East

 As News Director of NewYorker.com, David Rohde is at the helm of online news coverage at one of the country’s most respected magazines—a bastion of fact-checked journalism in an era of ‘fake news.’
-A Pulitzer Prize-winning journalist and former war correspondent, Rohde wrestles every day with fairness, facts, online propaganda, and how to respond to the polarization bankrupting our politics.
+A two-time Pulitzer Prize-winning journalist and former war correspondent, Rohde wrestles every day with fairness, facts, online propaganda, and how to respond to the polarization bankrupting our politics.
+His latest book, In Deep: The FBI, the CIA, and the Truth about America's "Deep State", is slated for an April 2020 release—just in time for the election.

 “I still believe that the heart of journalism must be original, fact-based reporting.
 And in the Trump era, journalists must operate at our fastest and most accurate and ethical rate ever.”— David Rohde

 As the Online News Director of NewYorker.com and as an on-air CNN Global Affairs analyst, David Rohde works at the crossroads of contemporary politics: the web, cable television, and Twitter.
-Since May 2017, he has helped lead a team to expand The New Yorker’s online news coverage in an effort to keep pace with Trump and his White House.
+He has helped lead a team to expand The New Yorker’s online news coverage in an effort to keep pace with Trump and his White House.
 Instead of trying to examine every tweet, false claim, and distortion by the administration, he’s directed broad, clear-eyed, daily and investigative stories that expose and analyze the big-picture pattern of what Trump is doing.
 He published the stories that brought down White House Communications Director Anthony Scaramucci and exposed a two-year criminal investigation of Donald Trump, Jr. and Ivanka Trump on fraud charges.
+His forthcoming book, In Deep, will offer a fact-based, non-partisan investigation addressing conspiracy theories on both the left and the right regarding the existence of a “Deep State”—the unseen influences that may (or may not) be underpinning the nation’s policies and government.

 As a foreign correspondent, Rohde covered the civil wars in Bosnia, Afghanistan, and Iraq, and experienced extremism first-hand.
 In Srebrenica, Bosnia, he discovered the mass graves of 8,000 Muslim men and boys who had been executed, was arrested at a mass grave by the Bosnian Serbs who carried out the killings, and threatened with execution himself.
 Rohde’s investigation of this massacre earned him the Pulitzer Prize for International Reporting.
 His book Endgame: The Betrayal and Fall of Srebrenica, Europe’s Worst Massacre Since World War II was hailed by The New York Times as “a remarkable account, based on courageous research and admirably unbiased analysis” and by The Guardian as “essential reading” and “journalism at its committed best.”